-Ms. Manchanda gave her remarks about the evolving strategies.
-She emphasized that all the three generations need each other and efforts need to be made by all to bend and mend the attitudes for a better understanding amongst themselves.
-The Value system needs to be inculcated from the young age.
-To bridge the gap between different generations, the young generation has to play the most important role and make the maximum efforts to maintain the cordial relationships as they are the most flexible The youth is still in the process of moulding their personalities and need to learn to give respect to all the elderly people, inculcate a patient hearing habit to the elderly's slow and rigid ways, Youth must learn to take advantage from rich experiences of the senior generations and need not ever consider them useless.
+It was an interactive session, interposed with power point presentations and videos. it was felt that all the three generations need each other and efforts need to be made from all to bend and mend the attitudes for a better understanding amongst themselves.
+The young generation has to play the most important role and make the maximum efforts to maintain the cordial relationships as they are the most fexible The youth is still in the process of moulding their personalities and need to learn to give respect to all the elderly people, inculcate a patient hearing habit to the elderly's slow and rigid ways, Youth must learn to take advantage from rich experiences of the senior generations and need not ever consider them useless.
 Young generation should understand the time, financial and energy-efficient limitations under which their parents have to discharge their duties towards their wards as well as seniors.
 It is here that the youth has to play a very vital role to see that in the society seniors are respected, well looked after physically, financially and emotionally.
-They are not deprived of any of their rights, legal or otherwise, should be able to spend their old age gracefully with dignity.
+They are not deprived of any of their rights, legal or otherwise , should be able to spend their old age gracefully with dignity.
 The youth has to learn well the value and strength of being together (unity in diversity) and act as volunteers and watchdogs to safeguard the interests and legal rights of all generations.
 Thus contribute towards a peaceful, happy and harmonious society.

 This was followed by a question -answer session and a feedback form was given to be filled.
-Finally pledge - taking to "Promote Intergenerational Bonding" was administered by Adv.
-Shveta Gupta as follows; On this day ie. 28 March 2018 we pledge that we will respect our parents, grandparents, teachers and all Senior Citizens and help them in all situations.
+Finally pledge - taking to " Promote Intergenerational Bonding" was administered, as follows in all situations.
 We will listen to them patiently and benefit from their experiences.
 We will peacefully make them understand our viewpoint, make them conversant with latest digital techniques for better communication leading towards a loving, harmonious and healthy society.